Sursok Likes a Winkle

 But being obvious is actually not a problem for "Bound & Babysitting" as it gets the vibe just right, when you take in to consideration this is made for the made for TV loving crowd.
 As such we have Tammin Sursok turning in an enjoyable performance as they hyper organised Maggie whilst Travis Van Winkle delivers the laid back charm and humour of someone who does what they enjoy.
 But there are plenty of enjoyable supporting performances with the familiar faces of Lisa Rinna and Curtis Armstrong showing up.
 And it is one of those movies where how much you enjoy the characters and the cast is more important than what actually happens.

 What this all boils down to is that "Bound & Babysitting" is an entertaining and pleasant distraction for those who enjoy the easy to watch nature of made for TV movies.
-But as is almost always the case this is predictable and even familiar with it featuring scenes used in other movies including the worrying parents not enjoying their holiday as they worry about things back home.
+But as is almost always the case this is predictable and even familiar with it featuring scenes used in other movies such as the parents not enjoying their holiday as they worry about things back home.